What Does Plumeria Flower Mean and Symbolise?

 What does a Yellow Plumeria Flower Symbolize?

-Yellow Plumerias beam like the Sun on a hot day but with a real sweet scent.
-This blossom symbolizes the comfort and peace of the dawning new life ahead.
+Yellow plumeria flowers beam like the Sun on a hot day but with a real sweet scent.
+This blossom symbolizes the comfort and peace of the dawning new beginning ahead.

 What does an Orange Plumeria Blossom Mean?